cuyu/blogging/README.md

 **Super easy, right?**

-All you need to do is open your terminal and execute (not ready yet~):
+All you need to do is open your terminal and execute:

 ```
 pip install github-blogging